Rajpratik71/sheepdog-wiki/HTTP--Simple-Storage.md

 $ http GET http://localhost/v1/mandy/books/yourbookname > yourbook # Download your book
 $ http DELETE http://localhost/v1/mandy/books/yourbookname # delete the book in the container
 </pre>

-Note, currently only local driver and zookeeper(you need zookeeper 1.4.5 or plus) support http service.

 # Features
 * there is no limit on the object size, we support object size ranging from 1 bytes to 16PB